 Kitchen sponges and sponge cloths are a hotspot for bacteria and germs.
 These useful households item attracts millions of microscopic germs and bacteria because of a few reasons.

 First, these items are usually moist, making them an ideal environment for bacteria.
 In addition, because the sponge is used to clean out dishes, many food particles remain encrusted within its surface, causing more and more germs to develop over time.

 To keep kitchen sponges and sponge cloths germ-free, try to always keep them as dry as possible, sterilize them daily with antibacterial substances, and try to replace them regularly (at least once a week).

-I usually spray the kitchen sponge and sponge cloth with a solution made with bleach, washing up liquid and warm water.
+I usually spray the kitchen sponge and sponge cloth with a solution made of bleach, washing-up liquid, and warm water.

 2. Pet toys and bowls

 Pet toys and bowls are big hiding spots for germs.

 Because pets tend to play using their mouths, their saliva collects within the toys, making them humid and perfect for bacteria to develop.